MarkoMuc/mem-allocators/notes/list-alloc.md

 possible.

 This algorithm has a time complexity of **O(N)**, where **N** is the number of free blocks in the free list.

+### Utilities

+We also add general utilities needed for free list insertion, removal and calculating the padding required for the header.